-Ruddy-hued Betelgeuse is one of the sky’s most famous stars.
-Kids especially like Betelgeuse, because its name sounds so much like “beetle juice.”
+Tonight, look for ruddy-hued Betelgeuse, one of the sky’s most famous stars.
+Kids especially like Betelgeuse, because its name sounds so much like beetle juice.
 The movie by that same name perpetuated this pronunciation.
 But astronomers pronounce it differently.
 We say BET-el-jews.
-People have described this star as “somber” or sometimes “grandfatherly.”
+People have described this star as somber or sometimes even grandfatherly.
 That may be because of Betelgeuse’s ruddy complexion, which, as a matter of fact, indicates that this star is well into the autumn of its years.

 Bottom line: The ruddy star Betelgeuse depicts Orion’s shoulder.
-In mid-February, Orion reaches his his point for the night around 8 p.m. local time.
+In mid-February, Orion reaches his high point for the night around 9 p.m. local time.

 For the early riser: